haydeeartaza/RareCNVsAnalysis/README.md

     C   3   1   NA12873 0   45  1
     D   4   2   NA12891 0   15  2
     ```
+**2. Running the RareCNVs pipeline**

 - Excute the pipeline with the comman line:
     ```
     $ conda activate snakemake
     $ snakemake --sdm conda --conda-create-envs-only -s association-pipeline/snakefiles/association.snake
     $ snakemake --sdm conda --core 1 -s association-pipeline/snakefiles/association.snake ```
-> [!TIP]
+> [!NOTE]
-> This test only shows the pipeline execution.
-As the input sample size is small  (12 samples) pipeline can not obtain meaninful results.
+> - Illumina data test consiste of 12 samples, using this data for test both pipelines will generate not meaninful results.

-> [!TIP]
+>
-> If any part of the code is changed the pipeline should be run again and it is also recomendable to remove the output directories for generate results from scrath.
+> - If any part of the code is changed the pipeline should be run again and it is also recomendable to remove the output directories for generate results from scrath.

-> [!TIP]
+>
-> Frequency (high_freq) and controls reference (random_controls) values should be modified according the study requeriments and the number of reference controls as well.
-See [Rare copy number variation in autoimmune Addison's disease (doi:10.3389/fimmu.2024.1374499)](https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2024.1374499/abstract)

 ![Output directroies](manual/images/pipeline_output_dirs.png)